 The next one was in Andover, Massachusetts at a company called Spectrametrics in 1977 until 1978.
 I had to use a phone to connect to the mainframe in Boston.
 I typed in the information and it was saved as bits and bytes to a tape drive first.
-I think this one was only for names, addresses and phone numbers too.
+This one was for entering accounts payable or receivable.
 It was very tedious.
 I didn't use another computer for some time.

 This shows an example of a phone receiver on top of a modem all ready to communicate with a mainframe computer.
 Back in the day computers took up entire rooms.